dluvizon/dotfiles/README.md

 ## My personal dotfiles

-These files can make your terminal a bit more friendly.
+These files can make your terminal a little more friendly.
 Useful for bash, zsh (not fully tested), vim, git, and minicom.

 ## Risk disclaimer